Install Christmas Lights Like a Pro with Bulk, Empty Socket Light Line

 Putting it All Together

 Once you've got the cord, bulbs, clips, and plugs, you're ready to go.
-Most people that decide to use professional-grade C7 or C9 light line are amazed at how easy it actually is and how much better it looks than the traditional C9 stringer sets.
-The first year's installation will take a little longer, but once you've got all the cord cut, bulbs inserted and plugs installed, the year after year installations are a breeze.
+Most people that decide to use professional-grade C7 or C9 light lines are amazed at how easy it actually is and how much better it looks than the traditional C9 stringer sets.
+The first year's installation will take a little longer, but once you've got all the cord cut, bulbs inserted, and plug installed, the year after year installations are a breeze.
 You'll no doubt be the envy of your neighborhood.